-Information concerning teacher preparation programs at Sacramento State, including the pass rate on teacher certification examinations, may be obtained from Deidre Sessoms, Director, Teacher Preparation and Credentials Office, Eureka 216, (916) 278-6403.
+Information concerning teacher preparation programs at Sacramento State, including the pass rate on teacher certification examinations, may be obtained from the Teacher Preparation and Credentials Office, Eureka 216, (916) 278-6403.

-Information concerning grievance procedures for students who feel aggrieved in their relationships with the university, its policies, practices and procedures, or its faculty and staff may be obtained from Vice President, Student Affairs, Lassen Hall 3008, (916) 278-6060.
+Information concerning grievance procedures for students who feel aggrieved in their relationships with the University, its policies, practices and procedures, or its faculty and staff may be obtained from Vice President, Student Affairs, Lassen Hall 3008, (916) 278-6060.